Introduction

 You can add up to 50 steps per flow.

-Each step can have up to 4 variants (also called conditions).
-Variants let you prepare different scripts for the same step depending on the fan’s response or situation.
-Each variant has its own label and linked script.
+A Conditional step lets you prepare different scripts for the same step depending on the fan’s response or situation.
+Each branch has its own label and linked script.

-Use variants when a conversation can branch — for example, one variant for a fan who says “yes” and another for “maybe later.”
+Use branches when a conversation can split — for example, one branch for a fan who says “yes,” one for “maybe later,” and separate branches for each price range you want to offer.

 Reordering steps